 What do OCI’s sustainability ambitions and strategy mean to you?

 Our sustainability ambition is part of what makes us innovative.
 I appreciate that we’re trying to be more sustainable, solving decarbonization challenges by pioneering green fuels for example.
 I think OCI has positioned itself very well, but there are going to be some rough times ahead too.
 We’re in a commodities market, so when there’s a downturn, we feel it.
 The good thing about our sustainability push is we’re not only helping hard-to-abate industries to decarbonize, we’re broadening our portfolio and that means we’re not exposed purely to the commodities market.
 This strategic, purposeful mindset is one of the main reasons I’ve remained at OCI for long as I have.
 I’m still young in my career, I have another 20 years ahead of me,

 I don’t just want a job, I want a good career that makes a difference.
 OCI has given me that.

 What motivates you?

 It comes back to the way my parents raised me, with a strong work ethic and appetite for challenge.
 The one thing I’ve never wanted is monotony, I couldn’t handle doing the same thing every day, I’d go crazy.
 Right from the start I asked myself, what career path gives me that variety?
-Chemical engineering provides that, the chance to solve a different problem every day.
+Chemical engineering provides that, the chance of solving a different problem every day.
 But OCI, it takes that to the next level.
 There are so many different initiatives, you never know what the day will bring you.

 What career advice would you give to your 18-year-old self?